-Red Oak Rain Garden - update
+Red Oak Rain Garden

-The Red Oak Rain Garden, which features two trees, soaks up rainwater, enhances the campus and community aesthetic and educational experience, and promotes well-being for everyone who visits.
-Located on the main campus, near Allen Hall and Lincoln Avenue Residence Hall, it was one of the first living lab sustainability sites on campus, established over ten years ago, as an example of green stormwater infrastructure.
+The Red Oak Rain Garden features two mature trees, soaks up rainwater and snowmelt, enhances the campus and community aesthetic and educational experience, and promotes well-being for everyone who visits.
+The garden is located on the main campus near Allen Hall and Lincoln Avenue Residence Hall.
+Established in 2006 as an example of green stormwater infrastructure, it was one of the first living lab sustainability sites on campus.
 It redirects standing water away from the Red Oak towards the Sycamore, as well as away from adjacent walkways, allowing rain to naturally absorb into the ground.
-The garden is currently being renovated, with two out of three phases completed.
-A new planting palette installed Fall 2019 has earned recognition from several conservation organizations.
+Following renovation in 2019, the garden's updated design earned recognition from several conservation organizations.
+In 2021, six new trees and nine shrubs were installed near the garden, helping to frame views while enhancing the sustainability of the area.